-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 4.1 California CCI Dashboard Indicator 39.8% of graduates are prepared for college or career.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 4.1 CCI Indicator on the dashboard 30.9% of graduating students college and career ready 29.2% of graduating students college and career ready.
+For the 2024-2025 graduating class the mid-year data is projecting 52% prepared.
 A year over year increase of college and career ready graduates.
+A decrease of - 1.7% in students graduating college or career ready.